Submitting an application

 You'll also need:

-- Two business references completed using the pro forma showing at least two years of full-time experience (one must be from outside your current workplace);
+- Two business references completed using either the pro forma showing at least two years of full-time experience (one must be from outside your current workplace);

 - A police check (dated within the past 3 months, showing the same name as your identification).